stardog-union/launchpad-docs/providers/microsoft-entra.md

 ### On-Behalf-Of (OBO) Flow SSO Connections

-When the global OBO flow is enabled (`AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED=true`), all Microsoft Entra SSO connections automatically use the seamless authentication flow.
+When the global OBO flow is enabled (`AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED=true`), all Microsoft Entra SSO connections automatically use the on behalf of authentication flow.
 The following configuration options are available for OBO flow SSO connections:

 For step-by-step setup instructions, see [Setting up On-Behalf-Of (OBO) Flow SSO Connections](#setting-up-on-behalf-of-obo-flow-sso-connections).